valepu/PathFinding3D.js/README.md

 // grid.nodes now contains an array of PF.Node instances
 ```

 By default, all the nodes generated (```grid.nodes```) will be able to be walked through.
-To set whether a node at a given coordinate is walkable or not, use the `setWalkableAt` method.
+To set whether a node at a given coordinate is walkable or not, use the `Grid.setWalkableAt` method.

 For example, to set the node at (0, 1) to be un-walkable, where 0 is the x coordinate (from left to right), and 1 is the y coordinate (from up to down):